 - 48. The following elements could be incorporated into this section of a declaration. - 49.
-Based on the broadest and positive meaning of peace, a culture of peace is the set of values, attitudes, traditions, modes of behaviour and ways of life that reflect and inspire:

-respect for life, for human beings and their rights;

-the rejection of violence in all its forms;

-recognition of the equal rights and opportunities of women and men;

-recognition of the right of everyone to freedom of expression, opinion and information;

-attachment to the principles of democracy, freedom, justice, tolerance, solidarity, pluralism, acceptance of differences and understanding between nations, between ethnic, religious, cultural and other groups, and between individuals;
+Based on the broadest and positive meaning of peace, a culture of peace is the set of values, attitudes, traditions, modes of behaviour and ways of life that reflect and inspire: - (a) Respect for life, for human beings and their rights; - (b) Rejection of violence in all its forms; - (c) Recognition of the equal rights and opportunities of women and men; - (d) Recognition of the right of everyone to freedom of expression, opinion and information; - (e) Attachment to the principles of democracy, freedom, justice, tolerance, solidarity, pluralism, acceptance of differences and understanding between nations, between ethnic, religious, cultural and other groups, and between individuals;